geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

   * The addresses (!! the swiss cantons only allow websites of the federal governement to use the addresses search service !!)
   * The cadastral parcels
   * And optionally features belonging to a specified layer.
 The search is here performed within the attribute information of a layer using a search text.
+  * **IMPORTANT** : if you want to search only in one or serveral fields described above, please use the feature search service.
 * The **layer search** wich enables the search of layers belonging to the GeoAdmin API.
 * The **feature search** which is used to search through features descriptions.
 Note: you can also specify a bounding box to filter the features. (`Searchable layer <../../../api/faq/index.html#which-layers-are-searchable>`_)
 * The **feature identify** which is designed to efficiently discover the features of a layer based on a geographic extent. (`Complete list <../../../api/faq/index.html#which-layers-have-a-tooltip>`_)